cyrusmaz/cyrusmaz.github.io/_pages/about.md

 ---
 I received my BSc in Mathematics from the University of British Columbia in 2017 and my MSc in Statistics from the University of Toronto in 2019.

-Previously: trading / financial markets
+Previously: fintech, insurtech

-Currently: fraud detection / insurance
+Currently: freelance

 I have curated some of my projects <a href="https://www.cyrusmaz.com/portfolio/">here</a> as a personal archive and for your perusal.